aws-samples/aws-batch-operational-dashboards/README.md

 **AWS Batch Operational Dashboard** provides a code sample to deploy a solution to show Amazon EC2 resources and Container resource usage by AWS Batch jobs.

 This solution relies on a serverless architecture to create a Grafana dashboard to visualize compute and memory resources usage by AWS Batch jobs.
-It provides better insights at the jobs level on how Amazon EC2 resurces are used.
+It provides better insights at the jobs level on how Amazon EC2 resources are used.

 This application is designed to be scalable by collecting data from events and API calls using Amazon EventBrige and does not make API calls to describe your resources.
 Data collected through events and API are partially aggregated to DynamoDB to recoup information and generate Amazon CloudWatch metrics with the Embedded Metric Format.
 The application also deploys a several of dashboards displaying the job states, Amazon EC2 instances belonging your Amazon ECS Clusters (AWS Batch Compute Environments), ASGs across Availability Zones.